kwieliczko/oracle-checker/README.md

 ### Queries databases for parameters and places the result in Excel file or an Oracle table.

-First, set up a set of tables using the queries available in the .sql file
+To install the application first, set up a set of tables using the queries available in the .sql file

 The source of the program's information is a table with a list of hosts and access parameters to all our databases.